Last Updated on

 There was no point in constantly re-filling the small hopper feeder when starlings just dump it all on the ground.
 So I took it down temporarily.

 I temporarily replaced it with a small hanging tray feeder I had in reserve in the garage.
-The disk baffles over them aren’t really needed since there is a baffle on the pole itself, but they provide some rain/snow protection.
+Note: The disk baffles you see over them in the picture aren’t really needed since there is a baffle on the pole itself, but they provide some rain/snow protection.

-The other hopper feeder is a very old larger metal one mounted on a pole.
+My other hopper feeder is a very old larger metal one mounted on a pole.
 I let that one go empty temporarily.
+(Note: Since originally writing this post, I have replaced this metal hopper feeder with another pole-mounted platform feeder.)

 2) Use Less Seed in Platform Feeders